-Fulbright Thailand, in cooperation with the Thailand Research Fund (TRF), is delighted to offer Fulbright Junior Research Scholarship Program (JRS) for the year 2019.
-Applicants from Thailand are eligible to apply for this scholarship to study in the USA.
+Fulbright Thailand, in cooperation with the Thailand Research Fund (TRF), is delighted to offer Fulbright Junior Research program (JRS) for the year 2019.
+Applicants from Thailand are eligible to apply for this application to study in the USA.

-“Fulbright – Thailand Research Fund Junior Research Scholarship Program,” aims to develop capabilities of Thai university staff members and interested persons to gain six months of research experience in the United States as part of their doctoral dissertation requirements.
+“Fulbright – Thailand Research Fund Junior Research program,” aims to develop capabilities of Thai university staff members and interested persons to gain six months of research experience in the United States as part of their doctoral dissertation requirements.

 The Fulbright Program in Thailand was established on July 1, 1950 by the creation of the United States Educational Foundation through a bilateral agreement between the governments of Thailand and the U.S. The Foundation was renamed the Thailand-U.S. Educational Foundation (TUSEF) in 1963 but is popularly referred to as “Fulbright” or “Fulbright Thailand”.